AppFolio (NASDAQ:APPF) Announces Earnings Results

-AppFolio (NASDAQ:APPF) released its quarterly earnings data on Sunday.
-The software maker reported ($0.01) EPS for the quarter, missing analysts’ consensus estimates of $0.07 by ($0.08), MarketWatch Earnings reports.
-AppFolio had a net margin of 53.56% and a return on equity of 95.27%.
+AppFolio (NASDAQ:APPF) posted its quarterly earnings results on Sunday.
+The software maker reported ($0.01) earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.07 by ($0.08), MarketWatch Earnings reports.
+AppFolio had a return on equity of 95.27% and a net margin of 53.56%.

-In other AppFolio news, Director William R. Rauth III sold 18,000 shares of AppFolio stock in a transaction that occurred on Tuesday, December 15th.
-The stock was sold at an average price of $173.04, for a total value of $3,114,720.00.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, CTO Jonathan Walker sold 30,000 shares of AppFolio stock in a transaction that occurred on Wednesday, February 17th.
-The shares were sold at an average price of $175.42, for a total value of $5,262,600.00.
+In other AppFolio news, Director William R. Rauth III sold 20,000 shares of the firm’s stock in a transaction on Tuesday, February 16th.
+The shares were sold at an average price of $171.33, for a total transaction of $3,426,600.00.
+Following the completion of the transaction, the director now directly owns 20,000 shares of the company’s stock, valued at approximately $3,426,600.
+The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Also, Director William R. Rauth III sold 18,000 shares of the firm’s stock in a transaction on Tuesday, December 15th.
+The stock was sold at an average price of $173.04, for a total transaction of $3,114,720.00.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 68,350 shares of company stock worth $11,859,122 over the last three months.
-41.99% of the stock is currently owned by insiders.
+Over the last ninety days, insiders have sold 68,350 shares of company stock valued at $11,859,122.
+Company insiders own 41.99% of the company’s stock.

-A number of research firms have weighed in on APPF.
-DA Davidson raised their price objective on shares of AppFolio from $110.00 to $126.00 and gave the stock an “underperform” rating in a report on Thursday, February 25th.
-Zacks Investment Research raised shares of AppFolio from a “sell” rating to a “hold” rating in a research report on Tuesday, January 12th.
-Finally, Stephens started coverage on AppFolio in a report on Monday, January 25th.
-They set an “underweight” rating and a $115.00 price objective on the stock.
-Two research analysts have rated the stock with a sell rating and three have issued a hold rating to the company.
-AppFolio currently has a consensus rating of “Hold” and an average price target of $145.50.
+A number of equities analysts have recently commented on the stock.
+DA Davidson raised their target price on shares of AppFolio from $110.00 to $126.00 and gave the company an “underperform” rating in a research note on Thursday, February 25th.
+Stephens assumed coverage on shares of AppFolio in a research note on Monday, January 25th.
+They issued an “underweight” rating and a $115.00 target price on the stock.
+Finally, Zacks Investment Research raised shares of AppFolio from a “sell” rating to a “hold” rating in a research note on Tuesday, January 12th.
+Two equities research analysts have rated the stock with a sell rating and three have issued a hold rating to the stock.
+The stock presently has an average rating of “Hold” and a consensus target price of $145.50.

 About AppFolio